-We expect to commence sales of cigarettes in Cuba later in 2017, as permitted by law.
+We expect to commence sales of cigarettes in Cuba within the next six months, as permitted by law.

 Certain states within the U.S. have enacted legislation permitting state pension funds to divest or abstain from future investment in stocks of companies that do business with certain countries that are sanctioned by the U.S. We do not believe such legislation has had a material effect on the price of our shares.